daylilyfield/pipe-joint/README.md

 ]
 ```

-or, you can specify not only stream but factory which make stream.
+or, you can specify not only streams but factories which make stream.

 ```coffeescript
 gulp = require 'gulp'